civboot/pearid/README.md

 > **DO NOT USE THIS SOFTWARE FOR ANY CRITICAL DATA OR SERVICES**

 pearid (Pear Id) is a simple standard for proving your identity with web (or other) servers.
-It is designed to be easy to both implement for and use.
+It is designed to be easy to both implement and use.
 It includes a browser extension which allows ultra-lightweight identity verification for the web and beyond.
 Other libraries will likely be provided and/or linked in the future.